-Anxiety is always a serious problem.
+Anxiety is always a serious and potentially debilitating problem.
 But anxiety in men may be especially problematic because men are less likely to seek help, and far less likely to understand how important it is to combat their anxiety issues.
 This article explores anxiety as it relates to men, including treatment recommendations.

-Men Don't Always Know Their Own Anxiety
+Men Don't Always Own Their Anxiety

 While many men are aware that anxiety disorders exist, very few realize how often it affects them.
 Often men refuse to admit to themselves they can have a mental health issue, seeking other forms of treatment or drowning their anxiety out with poor coping behaviors rather than admit to the issue.

 The reason men will often deny their anxiety and avoid seeking help for it is that men are often ashamed of their anxiety, whereas women are far less likely to feel ashamed of their anxiety.

 Men are apt to feel ashamed of their anxiety because men are taught in many cultures that they are supposed to be brave and fearless.
 Men are also taught that they are not supposed to be vulnerable.
 In this context, it is easy for a man to see himself in a negative light if they suffer from an anxiety disorder; and this will lead them to not seek help.

 To a man who is suffering from anxiety, I would say please don’t judge your anxiety and try to deny that you are having anxiety.
 That will only make things worse.
 If you accept your anxiety as it is, and seek help, there’s a much better chance that your resolve itself and disappear..